Jlope677/azure-basics/azure_portal_basics_storage_account_blob_demo_readme (1).md

 ---

 ## 9) Download and Verify

-1. With `azure-Lab.txt` selected, click **Download** to save a copy locally
-2. Open the downloaded file and confirm it includes your edit.
+I downloaded the updated blob to my computer and opened it — my new line was there.
 <img width="1711" height="795" alt="downloaded file" src="https://github.com/user-attachments/assets/521ea029-1c9b-41f3-97f9-5d2a46aba4d2" />